wntrlol/pstream-desktop-legacy/README.md

 # P-Stream Desktop (Legacy)

+This repository is a recovered and archived version of an originally open-source project.

+The full source code is available for anyone to inspect, modify, and contribute to under the original open-source license.

 A lightweight packaged Electron desktop app for P-Stream.

 This is the legacy version of the P-Stream desktop app.
 It is designed to use less memory compared to running P-Stream in Chrome, making it a more lightweight option for older or lower-end systems.